ecssiah/last-ditch/Notes.md

 ## Features

-* Survive as a community
+* Play as a community leader
+* Continue to pass on leadership to new generations
+* Help the community survive and grow
 * Rebuild the structure of the skyscraper
 * Interact with visiting traders/raiders from outside the skyscraper